 Why Full Heart Yoga?

 I strongly believe that everyone can do yoga!
-My yoga classes are woven with mindfulness, therapeutics, and stress reduction techniques - promoting health and healing in both body and mind.
+My yoga classes are woven with awareness, breath, somatic exploration, self-inquiry, and stress reduction techniques - promoting health and healing in both body and mind.

 I am a Yoga Therapist certified through the International Association for Yoga Therapists and Yoga Therapy in Cancer and Chronic Illness school, a registered Yoga Teacher through Yoga Alliance at the E-RYT200, RYT500 levels, and a Meditation Teacher certified through Sally Kempton's Dharana Institute.
 I have been practicing yoga since 1998, instructed over 1000 hours of classes, and completed over 1000 hours of advanced training and study.

 I offer the following approaches, tailoring my instruction based on the needs of each individual and group that I meet.